 Founded in 1845, University College Cork is part of the three Queen's Colleges.
 The University has been named Irish university of the year five times and it offers over 120 degrees in humanities, business, law, architecture, science, food and nutritional sciences, medicine, dentistry, pharmacy, nursing and clinical therapies.

 Dublin City University (DCU) is a young university, situated on an 85-acre campus three miles north of the River Liffey in the city centre and just a 15-minute drive from Dublin airport.
 DCU's business school and engineering and computing department are amongst the best in Ireland and offer programmes in every field.

-If you are you interested in applying to study in Ireland, arrange a free consultation in London or Manchester today!
-We can help you decide on your perfect Irish study location and help you apply for foundation, undergraduate and postgraduate courses.
+If you are interested in applying to study in Ireland, arrange a free consultation with SI-UK London today.
+We can help you decide on your perfect Irish study location and help you successfully apply.